Brown2022/alx-higher_level_programming/0x02-python-import_modules/README.md

-Python - import & modules
+iPython - import & modules
 --------------------------
 Import in python is similar to #include header_file in C/C++.
 Python modules can get access to code from another module by importing the file/function using import.
 The import statement is the most common way of invoking the import machinery, but it is not the only way.